babo/bigquery-prezi/prezi.md

 - these are expensive in a normal relational database that has indices
 - large, multi-tenant (shared) computer cluster
 ---
-# Pricing
+# Import, export, storage pricing
 - loading data into BigQuery is free
-- streaming data into BigQuery
+- streaming live data into BigQuery
     - 2.6 GB data for 1 NOK *from August 12, 2015*
 - storing data
     - 1 GB of data is 0.15NOK per month